DavidPetrasek/ChatBundle/CONTRIBUTING.md

 Contributing
 ============

 FOSChatBundle is an open source project.
-When contributing please follow the Symfony2 coding standards and provide test cases where possible.
+When contributing please follow the latest Symfony coding standards and provide test cases where possible.